sabarna17/btp-basics/capm/readme.md

 This above logic will default the Purchase Requisition description while changing / adding the entry.
 Try to edit a single entry and save it directly, you can see the Purchase Requisition Text will be defaulted as below -
 ![image](https://github.com/sabarna17/btp-basics/assets/39834671/e32d5822-279b-4f89-a21a-9dce5eae9ece)

+## Deploy your application in BTP
+   **Note**
+   *This is not a production scenario.
+Hence used SQLite for demo purpose.
+   For Production enviroment, use PostgreSQL or SAP HANA DB and create connections with package.json file.
+   Go through this [url](https://cap.cloud.sap/docs/get-started/in-a-nutshell#deploying-persistent-databases) for further details.*

+1. Add a SQLite DB for your in-memory data persistancy.
+   `npm add @cap-js/sqlite -D`
+2. Then execute the below command to deploy the data in local sqlitedb - `cds deploy --to sqlite:my.sqlite`